 So, let’s dive in.

-Our Favorite European Destinations
+Our Favorite European Cities to Visit

 Who doesn’t love Paris?
 It’s been called many things by travelers, like The City of Lights, the most romantic city on earth, the food capital of the world, etc.